unknownv2/CoreHook/README.md

 You can then start the program you built above.

+### Windows 10 IoT Core (ARM32)
+**There is currently no ARM32 SDK for .NET Core, so you must publish the application and copy it to your device.
+[You can read more about the publishing process here.](https://github.com/dotnet/core/blob/master/samples/RaspberryPiInstructions.md)**

-For `Windows 10 IoT (ARM)`, you will need to open a command prompt `cmd` and go to the `CoreHook.FileMonitor` directory and run `dotnet publish -r win-arm`.
+For `Windows 10 IoT Core`, you will need to open a command prompt `cmd` and go to the `CoreHook.FileMonitor` directory and run `dotnet publish -r win-arm`.
 Then go to the `CoreHook.FileMonitor.Hook` directory and run `dotnet publish -r win-arm` again.
 Inside the `Build` folder, you will find a `win-arm\publish` folder containing `CoreHook.FileMonitor.exe`.
 Copy the contents of the `publish` folder to your device and then copy the contents of the `win-arm\publish` folder containing `CoreHook.FileMonitor.Hook.dll` inside a folder named `netstandard2.0` in the same directory the original `CoreHook.FileMonitor.exe` is copied to.
 Make sure to also copy the `CoreRunDLL32.dll` and the `corehook32.dll` to the directory of the program.
 For example, the structure should look like this:

 ```
 [+]Corehook.FileMonitor.PublishFolder\